-Health behavior PROs can also assess risk factors associated with specific diseases (e.g., smoking) or risk factors associated with specific behavioral categories (e.g., physical activity, seatbelt use, food consumption).
-Examples include: the health risk survey, an interactive computer-based health risk survey assessing alcohol consumption and smoking;52 the CAGE-Adapted to Include Drugs (CAGE-AID), a self-reported screening measure of substance use disorder among treatment-seeking adolescents.53 A subset of health behavior PROs assesses health-promoting behaviors.
-"Starting the conversation," a brief measure of dietary intake,54 "Exercise as the fifth vital sign," a brief measure of physical activity,55 School Health Action, Planning and Evaluation System (SHAPES), a school-based self-report physical activity measure,56 and the Morisky Medication Adherence Scale (8 item)57 constitute several examples of PROs assessing health-promoting behaviors.
+As the emphasis on the importance of health behaviors has increased, so has the number of available PROs developed to assess health behaviors across multiple domains.
+Although many of the available health behavior PROs were originally developed for use in research, they are increasingly being implemented in the clinical setting.
+PROs measuring aspects of substance use constitute one important category of health behavior PRO tools.
+A number of substance use PROs have been identified as candidates for use in the clinical setting.
+Several examples include: the health risk survey, an interactive computer-based health risk survey assessing alcohol consumption and smoking,51 the CAGE-Adapted to Include Drugs (CAGE-AID), a selfreported screening measure of substance use disorder among treatment-seeking adolescents;52 the Methadone Treatment Index (MTI), a measure of recent substance abuse, social/behavioral functioning and physical and psychological health for use in methadone maintenance clinics;47 the alcohol use screener;53 and the tobacco use screener.54 In addition to substance use PROs, several PROs have been created to assess other types of risky compulsive behaviors.
+For example, the Compulsive Internet Use Scale (CIUS)55 and the Compulsive Sexual Behavior Inventory56 measure problematic internet use and problematic sexual behavior, respectively.
+A subset of health behavior PROs also assesses health-promoting behaviors.
+"Starting the conversation," a brief measure of dietary intake,57 "Exercise as the fifth vital sign," a brief measure of physical activity,58 School Health Action, Planning and Evaluation System (SHAPES), a school-based self-report physical activity measure,59 and the Morisky Medication Adherence Scale (8 item)60 constitute several examples of PROs assessing health-promoting behaviors.
+Sleep quality has emerged as another clinically-relevant health behavior, with several PROs available, including the PROMIS sleep disturbance short form.61